Laws, Regulations and Annotations

 (b) (1) Except as provided in paragraph (2), no recommendation of settlement shall be submitted to the director for approval unless and until that recommendation has been submitted by the chief counsel to the Attorney General.
 Within 30 days of receiving that recommendation, the Attorney General shall review the recommendation and advise the chief counsel, in writing, of their conclusions as to whether the recommendation is reasonable from an overall perspective.
 The chief counsel shall, with each recommendation of settlement submitted to the director, also submit the Attorney General's written conclusions obtained pursuant to this paragraph.

-(2) (A) A settlement of any civil fee matter in dispute involving a reduction of fee or penalties in settlement, the total of which reduction of fee and penalties in settlement does not exceed eleven thousand five hundred dollars ($11,500) may be approved by director.
+(2) (A) A settlement of any civil fee matter in dispute involving a reduction of fee or penalties in settlement, the total of which reduction of fee and penalties in settlement does not exceed eleven thousand five hundred dollars ($11,500) may be approved by the director.

 (B) Beginning on July 1, 2029, and each fifth fiscal year thereafter, the department shall adjust the amount specified in subparagraph (A) by increasing that amount by a percentage amount equal to the increase in the California Consumer Price Index, as calculated by the Department of Finance with the resulting amount rounded to the nearest one hundred dollars ($100).
 The first adjustment pursuant to this subparagraph shall be a percentage amount equal to the increase in the California Consumer Price Index from January 1, 2024, to January 1, 2029.
 Subsequent fifth fiscal year adjustments shall cover subsequent five-year periods.
 The incremental change shall be added to the previously adjusted amount.